danivijay/github-project-management/README.md

 - `(scope)` should be followed by `: ` (colon and space)
 - Should be in **Title Case**
 - Should add `Project`, `Labels`, `Assigned to`, and `Milestones`(if available)
+- Description should contain sufficient information and images

 _Eg: feat(about-us): Add About Us Page_